jestjs/jest/website/versioned_docs/version-27.x/CLI.md

 ### `--testNamePattern=<regex>`

-Alias: -t.
+Alias: `-t`.
 Run only tests with a name that matches the regex.
-For example, suppose you want to run only tests related to authorization which will have names like "GET /api/posts with auth", then you can use jest -t=auth.
+For example, suppose you want to run only tests related to authorization which will have names like `"GET /api/posts with auth"`, then you can use `jest -t=auth`.

 :::tip